 It varies and will be discussed between you and your psychiatrist.

-- Call the office at 614-292-5766business hours and request to speak with your psychiatrist. during
+- Call the office at 614-292-5766 during business hours and request to speak with your psychiatrist.

 - We do not provide psychiatric services after-hours or on the weekends.